 116 & West

 Our Associate Creative Director Adam Rosenlund is pretty awesome.
-He came to DaviesMoore with some pretty cool experience, including stints with Dreamworks and Marvel Comics.
+He came to 116 & West with some pretty cool experiences, including stints with Dreamworks and Marvel Comics.

 I had a few queries about design, so I took the opportunity to pepper Adam with questions and record his answers.
 Our conversation ranged fairly widely, and I didn’t want to cut anything, so you get the whole enchilada.